dotlang/language/README.md

 9. You can omit braces and `return` keyword if you only want to return an expression (Examples 4, 5 and 6).
 10. The function in example 7 will be invoked if the input is either `int` or `Point` or `int|Point`.
 11. There should not be ambiguity when calling a function.
 So having functions in examples 9 and 3 in the same compilation is invalid.
-12. You can use `_` to ignore a function output (Example 10).
+12. You can use `_` to ignore a function output (Example 9).
 13. Parentheses are required when calling a function, even if there is no input.
 14. You can prefix `return` with a conditional, enclosed in parentheses.
-Return will be triggered only if the condition is satisfied (Example 11).
+Return will be triggered only if the condition is satisfied (Example 10).
+15. If function output is a single identifier, you can omit parentheses in output type, otherwise they are mandatory (Example 11).

 **Examples**